ReactForBeginners/exercise2-itunesapi/README.md

 Don't try and built the entire app before you test it in the browser.
 Take small incremental steps and test how it works.

-## Running the app

-With some browsers (Safari, Firefox) you can run the app by simply dragging *index.html* into the browser.
-If you're using Chrome, you'll most likely have to start a simple server.
-If so, head over to the directory with your Command Line Interface and type the following:

-	python -m SimpleHTTPServer

 ## Breaking the UI into components

 Before you start coding, you should break the UI into components.
 Check out this tutorial on how to break you UI into components.